gerwin3/pws-spot-criminals/README.md

 Spotting Criminals by Face
 ==========================

 This code is an attachment to a report on using ANN's to distinguish criminals by their facial features.
+Can a computer program recognize criminals by looking at their face?
+Yes, it's possible.

 It consists out of two programs:
- - *pws-img-prep* is responsible for preparing frontal facial pictures for using them in the netwerk, essentially it converts the image files to .lms files. **NOTE: The program must be fed with pictures that have a width-height ratio of 0.8!**
+ - *pws-img-prep* is responsible for preparing frontal facial pictures for using them in the network, essentially it converts the image files to .lms files. **NOTE: The program must be fed with pictures that have a width-height ratio of 0.8!**
  - *pws-neural-net* can actually train the network on a big dataset of